 Implementation of a Parallel Method for Large Collision Detection Problems in Multibody Dynamics Simulation

-Collision detection is a fundamental task in computer simulations, widely applied in multibody dynamics, granular mechanics, and computer graphics.
-In granular dynamics or Discrete Element Method (DEM) simulations, collision detection faces two critical challenges: first, due to the small size and high stiffness of particles, extremely small-time steps (e.g., 1×10⁻⁶ to 1×10⁻⁵ seconds) are required for numerical stability; second, the collision detection stage is often computationally intensive, becoming a major bottleneck in large-scale simulations.
+Collision detection is a fundamental task in computer simulations, widely applied in robot dynamics simulations and game engines.
+In large-scale granular simulations, collision detection faces two key challenges: firstly, due to small particle sizes and high stiffness, extremely small time steps (such as 1×10⁻⁶ to 1×10⁻⁵ seconds) are required to ensure numerical stability; secondly, collision detection typically involves enormous computational effort, becoming a significant bottleneck in large-scale simulations.

-This thesis aims to integrate such parallel techniques into a multibody dynamics simulation framework to achieve efficient DEM simulations.
-The research begins with a comprehensive literature review of state-of-the-art parallel collision detection algorithms.
-Subsequently, selected methods are implemented within a C++ simulation platform, incorporating both parallel collision detection algorithms and DEM contact models.
+This thesis aims to integrate the above parallel techniques into a multibody dynamics simulation framework to achieve efficient large-scale collision detection.
+The research begins with a comprehensive literature review of state-of-the-art parallel collision detection algorithms, followed by the implementation of selected methods in a C++ simulation platform.
 Finally, the performance and scalability of the implemented methods are evaluated through benchmark case studies.

 Requirements: